tercen/data_clinic_guide/docs/01_data_cleaning.md

 ## Number Formats

 * Numbers should use decimal with dots "."
-(Note: for some European regions, Excel will use the comma `,` for decimals
 * Numbers should not have commas in them

+>:warning: for European regions (e.g., Germany, Netherlands), Excel will use the comma `,` for decimals

 ## Missing values